-Ergo Mining (Pty) Limited (Ergo) has a vast footprint adjacent to Johannesburg on the central and eastern Witwatersrand of South Africa.
+Ergo Mining Proprietary Limited (Ergo) has a vast footprint adjacent to Johannesburg on the central and eastern Witwatersrand of South Africa.
 Its assets cover an area approximately 62km from east to west and 25km from north to south.
-This large, single footprint has been created as part of a rationalisation process and in order to simplify the structure of DRDGOLD’s companies.
+This large, single footprint was created as part of a rationalisation process and in order to simplify the structure of DRDGOLD’s companies.
 A single retreatment business also has the effect of improving synergies and saving costs.
-The restructuring took effect at the beginning on 3 July 2012.
+The restructuring took effect in July 2012.

 The Ergo footprint[Zoom in]

 Ergo1 was re-established in 2007 as Ergo Mining Proprietary Limited – a joint venture between DRDGOLD and Mintails Limited.
 The primary aim was to recover and treat – over a period of 12 years – some 186Mt of surface tailings contained in the Elsburg tailings complex and the L/29 dump.
 These tailings were estimated to contain some 1.7Moz of gold.